Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If your application is approved, you have to register for permission to stay in Ireland for more than 90 days.

-Due to the level of evidence and supporting documents, you must provide to prove your relationship is genuine, the spouse/civil partner visa application process can be complex to handle.
+Due to the level of evidence and supporting documents, you must provide to prove your relationship is genuine, the Irish spouse visa application process can be complex to handle.
 Hence, there are different reasons why your application can be rejected.

 Your application may be rejected if: